 - Specific questions should be sent to AskHR@iu.edu.

-Due to the rapidly evolving novel coronavirus (COVID-19) situation, and with the health and safety of our guests in mind, the Office of Student Employment has canceled all National Student Employee Appreciation Week events at this time.
-Departments should consider virtual ways to show appreciation for their student employees.
+Due to the rapidly evolving novel coronavirus (COVID-19) situation, and with the health and safety of our guests in mind, the Office of Student Employment is not hosting any in-person events at this time.

 Our online job board, IUPUI Talent, will continue to function as normal, and we welcome the continuation of job postings for IUPUI students to consider.

 Due to the rapidly evolving novel coronavirus (COVID-19) situation, and with the health and safety of our guests in mind, visitors to campus have been restricted.
-Therefore, all recruiting events have been suspended until May 8, 2020.
+Therefore, all recruiting events have been suspended.
 During this time, there will be no tabling, career fairs, or employer visitation.
-If you are seeking opportunities to recruit, please feel free to connect with us at email@example.com to discuss alternative recruiting options during this time.
+This will be reassessed after the start of the fall semester on August 24.

 Our service hours will still be 8:00 a.m.–5:00 p.m.
 As always, you can reach us via phone at (317) 274-0857 or via email at firstname.lastname@example.org.